2001-Thu Feb 23 00:10:05 MST 2017

 Periodontal disease begins when dental plaque (which contains bacteria) builds up on our pets’ teeth.
 Plaque reforms quickly, so if it isn’t removed frequently (through daily brushing and regular cleanings), it will turn into tartar.
 Unless it is removed by your veterinarian during a cleaning, tartar will eventually destroy the tooth and surrounding structures.

-cats have some stage of periodontal disease by the time they are 2 or 3 years old.
+dogs and cats have some stage of periodontal disease by the time they are 2 or 3 years old.
 Think about it: If we didn’t brush for years on end, our teeth would be falling out from disease.
 So it is very important to learn about brushing your pet’s teeth and taking her to your veterinarian for regular oral care evaluations and professional cleanings.

 Like this article?
 Have a point of view to share?
 Let us know!